zenstruck/foundry/docs/index.rst

     Using ``make:factory --test`` will generate the factory in ``tests/Factory``.

+    The generated ``@method`` docblocks above enable autocompletion with your IDE.
+They will be automatically added when using the ``make:factory`` command.

 .. tip::

     You can globally configure which namespace the factories will be generated in: